 Throughout the two days you’ll have the chance to play the role of a Scrum Master and — guided by me — see what it is like to walk through some effective retrospective techniques learned at the end of the first day (and, as you’ll see, actually used throughout the entire two days).

-Coming out of the two days, you should have some real actionable things you can put into place the next working day with the techniques you have learned.
+Coming out of the four sessions, you should have some real actionable things you can put into place the next working day with the techniques you have learned.

 After Your Certified Scrum Master Training